 This is an adventure story of encountering a different culture.
 It is also a love story between people of vastly different cultures.
 In addition it is an allegory of growing up stoned in the 60's.
 Read it for what it says about where we are going, or should I say, where our technology is taking us.

 Like many other multivolume tales, this is not really one story.
 There is an overall plot that is VERY up to date, but many of the books in this could stand on their own.
-The story of the flower children was current when this was started, it has been over forty years in the making, though it has been in pretty much this form for the last twenty.
+The story of the flower children was current when this was started, it was over forty years in the making, though it has been in pretty much this form for the last thirty.

 Alan was doing remarkably well in his courses.
 With some off-the-record help from their Systems Administrator, he finds he can make his way into secured data areas.
 When he does he finds secrets about his parents and crew that shock him, almost as much as the secrets he finds out about himself.